Floorp-Projects/Floorp/remote/doc/Debugging.md

 Logging observer notifications
 ------------------------------

-[System observer notifications] are used extensively throughout the code and it can sometimes be useful to log these to see what is available and when they are fired.
+Observer notifications are used extensively throughout the code and it can sometimes be useful to log these to see what is available and when they are fired.